VertebrateResequencing/wr/.docs/bugfixes/260925-kill-before-start.md

     a running command. `TestJobqueueRunnerKillRequests` has a comment saying its Running wait also matches a reserved job, and why its Exitcode -1 assertion holds either way.
+- [x] A kill whose touch reply arrives after `cmd.Wait` could kill an unrelated process tree.
+This predates the first item.
+The touch goroutine blocked on `stateMutex` until `Execute` returned, which could be minutes later, after behaviours and an uploading unmount, and then ran `killCmd` anyway.
+  `cmd.Process.Kill()` is safe there, but the child sweep is not:
+  `getChildProcesses(cmd.Process.Pid)` builds a gopsutil process from the bare pid, and `terminateChildren` SIGTERMs, then SIGKILLs, its descendants.
+If the pid had been reused, that is someone else's process tree.
+Found in review of the first item.
+A separate pre-existing race: the server-kill path and the checking goroutine's disk branch both wrote `killErr` unguarded.
+  - Red command: `CGO_ENABLED=1 go test -tags netgo --count 1 ./jobqueue -run TestKillAfterCmdExitKillsNothing -v` (jobqueue/kill_after_exit_test.go).
+The job's OnExit `run` behaviour touches a marker and sleeps 1s.
+Behaviours run only after the command has been waited for, so the test kills the job once the marker exists.
+A new in-package seam, `Client.childProcessesHook`, stands in for pid reuse: it names an unrelated `sleep 30` process as the old pid's child and counts sweeps.
+Before the fix it failed:
+    ```
+    lvl=warn msg="failed to kill child of cmd" ... pid=979184
+    Line 142: Expected: 0  (the sweep ran once, after Execute returned)
+    ```
+    After the fix it passed 3/3, and 2/2 under `-race`.
+  - Fix: `Execute` sets an atomic `cmdWaited` right after `cmd.Wait`. `killCmd` is now a no-op once the flag is set, which covers every caller, including a disk or memory check that fires just after the wait.
+The touch loop checks the flag under `stateMutex` and drops the kill, so a command that ended of its own accord is no longer marked killed.
+The server-kill error now goes to its own `serverKillErr`, which is ordered by `killDoneCh`.
+    `Execute` folds it into `killErr` after the wait.
+The disk branch now writes `killErr` under `stateMutex`, as the memory and signal branches do.